Amber Glenn: 2022–23 season: First Grand Prix medal

 Glenn described "mixed emotions" approaching the 2023 U.S. Championships after her disappointment the previous year.
-In the short program she made an error on her triple loop jump, but still placed fourth in the segment.
-In the free skate she stepped out of her opening triple Axel attempt, but landed six other clean triples, despite doubling one planned triple and singling a planned double Axel.
+In the short program, she made an error on her triple loop jump but still placed fourth in the segment.
+In the free skate, she stepped out of her opening triple axel attempt, but she landed six other clean triples despite doubling one planned triple and singling a planned double Axel.
 She was third in that segment, rising to win the bronze medal.
-Glenn said she was happy with how she performed, and that she had enjoyed the experience of the national championships and the crowd support.
+She said she was happy with how she performed, and that she had enjoyed the experience of the national championships and the crowd support.

 Assigned to the 2023 Four Continents Championships, Glenn placed fourth in the short program, 1.76 points behind third-place Kim Chae-yeon of South Korea.
 Her only error in the performance was putting a hand down on her solo triple loop.
 Glenn said that she "didn't feel as energetic" as she had wanted to be.
-Continuing to feel sick, she made two jump errors in the free skate and dropped to seventh overall, but said that she was glad to have stayed in a "decent mental place" given the difficulties.
+Continuing to feel sick, she made two jump errors in the free skate and dropped to seventh overall, but she said that she was glad to have stayed in a "decent mental place."

+Glenn competed next at the 2023 World Championships in Saitama, Japan where she finished twelfth despite under-rotating her triple axel attempt in the free skate.
+She said after "the free skate wasn't what I wanted or what I've been training, but I feel that mentally I held myself together."
+Glenn then joined Team USA for the 2023 World Team Trophy in Tokyo, finishing sixth in both her segments of the competition.
+Team USA won the gold medal.